The days of smog-filled skylines, visible miles away from major metropolitan areas, are numbered.

 The upcoming influx of electric vehicles (EV) on roads across the globe will be a boon for the natural environment and its air quality.
 It’s simple math: Exhaust emissions from automobiles decrease as the number of EVs increases.

-Many countries are now enacting stringent in-cabin air quality regulations for automobiles of all makes and models -- electric cars included.
+Many countries are now enacting stringent in-cabin air quality regulations for automobiles of all makes and models – electric cars included.
 Most notably, China released voluntary standards for certain in-car air pollutants, which all vehicles sold within the country will be expected to meet.
-More concerning is the lack of in-cabin air quality regulations in the United States.
+More concerning is the lack of in-cabin air quality regulations in the United States; in fact, domestic electric vehicle policy creation is still within its infancy.

 For automakers, meeting government regulations for electric vehicles upheld by many countries means building all vehicles to those standards.
 To do this, electric vehicle HVAC systems will need to be more robust and feature air quality sensor technology to detect and control pollutants that compromise in-car air quality and respiratory health.